resource-watch/slate/source/includes/api/_subscriptions.md

 application   | Application of the subscription.
-Set to 'gfw' by default          |      gfw, rw, prep language      | Language of the subscriptions (used to select the email template) | en, es, fr, pt, zh resource      | Details on the resource that will be notified for the subscription. |           Object -- type       | The type of resource to notify. <br>If `EMAIL`, an email is sent to the email saved in the resource content. <br>If `URL`, a POST is requested to the web-hook URL in the resource content. | String
+Set to 'gfw' by default          |      gfw, rw, prep language      | Language of the subscriptions (used to select the email template) | en, es, fr, pt, zh resource      | Details on the resource that will be notified for the subscription. |           Object -- type       | The type of resource to notify.
+If `EMAIL`, an email is sent to the email saved in the resource content.
+If `URL`, a POST is requested to the web-hook URL in the resource content. | String
 -- content    |  The email or URL that will be notified (according to the type).  |             String datasets      |               Array of datasets of the subscription               |              Array datasetsQuery |              Subscriptions to subscribable datasets               |              Array